roo-rb/roo/README.markdown

 # README for Roo

-1.3.5 is now available on Rubyforge.
+Roo is available here and on Rubyforge.
 You can install the official release with 'gem install roo' or refer to the installation instructions below for the latest development gem.

 ## Installation